kildom/con-reg-exp/README.md

 〚 [Docs](https://kildom.github.io/con-reg-exp/docs.html) 〛&nbsp;
 〚 [Web Demo](https://kildom.github.io/cre-web-demo/) 〛&nbsp;

-This is a JavaScript module that provides different syntax for regular expressions.
-The syntax is more convenient making it much easier to understand, review, maintain, and more.

-> [!NOTE]
+> [!WARNING]
+> This is a project in an early stage of development.
-> This is still work in progress project.
-The main functionality is done.
+> The main functionality is done.
-> More work is needed in context of documentation, tests, build and deployment.
+> More work is needed especially in the context of documentation and tests.

+## Regular expression syntax redefined

+The "Convenient Regular Expressions" give an alternative syntax for regular expressions.
+The main goal is to introduce a syntax that is easily manageable in complex regular expressions.

+The module is still using a standard JavaScript's [`RegExp`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) object.
+Essentially, it is a runtime transpiler that converts "Convenient Regular Expression" into a classic regular expression.

 ## Usage